-In 2024, CareerSource North Central Florida transitioned from being a division of the Alachua County Board of County Commissioners to being a separate entity.
-On June 4, 2024, the Alachua County Board of County Commissioners approved an Interlocal Agreement to continue to serve as the Fiscal Agent and Administrative Entity for the newly consolidated six-county Local Workforce Development Area 26 (LWDA 26) but will no longer manage day-to-day operations.
+- the Agriculture & Equestrian Center was transferred from Tourism to Parks and Open Space - CareerSource North Central Florida (CSNCF) began the transition from a division of the Alachua County Board of County Commissioners to once again becoming an independent authority.
+On June 4, 2024, the Alachua County Board of County Commissioners approved an Interlocal Agreement to continue to serve as the Fiscal Agent and Administrative Entity for the newly consolidated six-county Local Workforce Development Area 26 (LWDA 26) but was no longer going to manage the day-to-day operations of CSNCF.
+Effective October 24, 2024, the County approved the final adjustments to effectuate these changes within the organization chart and budget - the Economic Development and Food Systems programs were merged with the Visit Gainesville-Alachua County, FL Tourism Division and division was renamed to Visit Gainesville-Alachua County, FL Tourism and Economic Development - the Equal Opportunity Division moved from Community and Administrative Services to the Assistant County Manager - Chief Transformation Officer over Human Resources, Community Outreach, and Equal Opportunity

-In mid-October 2024 a larger reorganization will result in Equal Opportunity moving under the Human Resources Department.